Fire Prevention By-law 35/2017

-A new Fire Prevention By-law 35/2017 has been passed by City Council and will be enforced as of July 26, 2017.
-New fees will take effect immediately.
+The Fire Prevention By-law 35/2017 was passed by City Council and went into force July 26, 2017.
+New fees took effect immediately.

 The changes and additions to the by-law are as follows: